 What seemed to some like “detours” in the road - directing a Community Health Program serving African-American and Latina/ Caribbean immigrant women in Chicago, and managing participatory reproductive health programs in Bolivia and among refugee youth in Clarkston, GA – kept my feet on the ground by giving me invaluable opportunities to see applied public health in action.
 I have been working on women’s reproductive health with global populations in the US and internationally for over two decades; the only thing that seems to change is that as I get older, my focus has shifted toward younger populations.
 I am now particularly interested in youth aged 10-14 - and their parents.

-In 2012, I worked with a terrific group of graduate students to produce the Georgia Latino Health Report 2012, Since 2014, I have directed the Ventanilla de Salud program at the Consulate General of Mexico in Atlanta, which serves the states of Georgia, Alabama and Tennessee.
+In 2012, I worked with a terrific group of graduate students to produce the Georgia Latino Health Report 2012, Between 2014 and 2019, I directed the Ventanilla de Salud program at the Consulate General of Mexico in Atlanta, which serves the states of Georgia, Alabama and Tennessee.

 Areas of Interest

 - Public Health Preparedness and Response

 - Sexual Health/Behavior